This old-fashioned recipe for Scottish barley kale broth is so simple and easy, yet packed with wholesome savoury fresh flavours.

 Instructions

 - Add the pearl barley, bay leaf, marmite and hot vegetable stock to a soup pan.
-Bring to the boil, lower the heat to medium, and cook for 30 minutes,100 grams pearl barley, 1 whole bay leaf, 1 teaspoon marmite, 3 litres vegetable stock
+Bring to the boil, lower the heat to medium, and cook for 30 minutes,100 grams pearl barley, 1 bay leaf, 1 teaspoon marmite, 3 litres vegetable stock

 - Next add the chopped kale and sliced leeks.160 grams kale, 200 grams leek